HuaGuaiGuai/Stable-Vision-Concept-Transformers/README.md

 Evaluate the trained models by running `evaluate_vct.ipynb`.
 This measures model accuracy, creates barplots explaining individual decisions and prints final layer weights which are the basis for creating weight visualizations.

 ### 4. Transform VCT into FVCT
+Convert vct to FVCT and test model performance by running `experiments.ipynb`